SiddharthMathurDeveloper/DSA/Binary Search/important things.md

 -> In some question array may not be given but a range like [0,n] or [ 0,8]  so u have think like a array is given perform the same way.

--> If till a certain point answers are available , then we can use binary Search like [Sqrt(x)]
+-> If till a certain point answers are available , then we can use binary Search like [Sqrt(x)] , this is also called as Binary Search on answer

+->
 ```